YAVSRG/YAVSRG/README.md

 **On Windows** - Download the latest release [from the website](https://www.yavsrg.net), extract it and play!
 **On macOS** - Build instructions for developers below!
 If you aren't a developer, ask for help [in the Discord](https://discord.gg/tA22tWR) instead
-**On linux** - Build instructions for developers below!
+**On Linux** - Build instructions for developers below!
 If you aren't a developer, ask for help [in the Discord](https://discord.gg/tA22tWR) instead

 On non-Windows platforms you could also try running the Windows build in WINE or Proton.